Genaker/TerraformMagentoCloud/README.md

 * True Horizontal Auto Scaling
 * Affordabie(starting from ~300$ for us-west-2 region)
 * MySQL RDS scalable Managed by Amazon, multi az failover
-* EFS - Fully managed elastic NFS for media and configuration sharing
+* EFS - Fully managed elastic NFS for media and configuration storage
-* CloudFront CDN
+* CloudFront CDN for static and media served from different origins S3 or Magento(EFS) as second origin
 * Automatically back (point-in-time snapshot) up your code and databases for easy restoration.
 * 99.9 Uptime, multi az high avalability
 * Hihg security (Security groups, private infrastructure)
 * PCI compliant infrastructure
 * Redis cluster
 * Amazon Elasticsearch Service - service that makes it easy for you to deploy, secure, and operate Elasticsearch at scale with zero down time
 * Different apllication scaling groups (ASG)
-* Aplication Load Ballancer SSL termination
+* Aplication Load Ballancer(ALB) SSL termination
 * Scaled Varnish group
 * Dedicated Admin/Cron ASG
 * You can easley add new autoscaling groups for you needs (Per WebSite/for Checkout requests/for API), just copy paste code